 Taking your muscles through their paces at home can be a testing one, but not a difficult one.
 We should work the body as a whole targeting all the major muscle groups first and usually the smaller muscle groups work assisting the major muscles.

 Your legs will have indirectly already have had a workout from your running or swimming, so lets move on to your upper torso.
-Strength comes from having a strong core, we can whip this into shape by performing simple sit ups or crunches if you’ve got a bad back or overweight.
+Strength comes from having a strong core, we can whip this into shape by performing simple sit ups or crunches if you’ve got a bad back or overweight, asking how to improve my fitness and knowing the answer, could lead to problems.

 There’re many machines on the market that can help you with this if you’re struggling.
 Our next body part is arms, chest and back.
 We can target all of these with a series of press-ups and dips.